pananton/busrpc-spec/busrpc.md

 | `<namespace>.<class>.<topic-wildcard-any1>.<object-id>.<topic-wildcard-anyN>`                  | object    | calls bound to a specific object                  |
 | `<namespace>.<class>.<method>.<topic-wildcard-any1>.<observable-params>.<topic-wildcard-anyN>` | value     | calls of a method with a specific value(s) of an                                                                                                                        observable parameter(s)                           |

+Message bus may prohibit the use of some characters in it's topics.
+That means some components of the endpoint should be encoded to meet message bus requirement.
+Additionally, care should be taken to avoid violation of a message bus topic length restriction.
+All this issues are covered in the [Encoding](#encoding) section below.

 ## Type visibility

 **Scope** is a part of a busrcp API where name of a structure or enumeration can be used to refer to the corresponding type.
 In that case we also say that busrpc structure/enumeration is **visible** in this scope.